 Facebook Metaverse

-Facebook wants to play a key role in shaping the future of the extended reality market and is planning numerous new jobs in Europe.
-As the graphic below shows, consumer revenue from this promising technology could also increase significantly in the coming years - by around 30 percent per year.
-The forecast includes both content and hardware sales.
-Experts expect that extended reality could receive a boost, particularly in connection with the new and particularly fast 5G infrastructures.
-High bandwidths combined with short latency times could enable a range of data-intensive applications.
+Facebook would like to help shape the future of the market for extended reality and is planning numerous new jobs in Europe.
+As the graphic below shows, the consumer revenues of this promising technology could also grow strongly in the coming years – around 30 percent per year.
+The forecast includes both sales with content and hardware.
+Experts expect that the new and particularly fast 5G infrastructures Extended Reality could receive a thrust in particular.
+High bandwidths in combination with short delay times could enable a number of data -intensive applications.

 Extended Reality includes the three forms of technology: Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR). is a computer-created, virtual environment.
 The first mass-market application of virtual reality is in the area of video games.
 So-called virtual reality glasses (head-mounted displays) are intended to enable players to dive deeper into computer-animated game worlds.
 Augmented reality is defined as the projection of information and holograms in our immediate surroundings.
 Mixed reality is similar to augmented reality, but interaction between the real and the virtual is also possible.